svetstoykov/Filedash/README.md

 # Filedash
 Filedash is a file management application with a backend web API built in .NET and a client application developed in React.

-It allows users to upload files to an SQL Database and list them.
+It allows users to upload files to a storage of choice and list them.
 Filedash manages all it's uploads via streams, so it has a very little memory footprint.

-The **usage of SQL Database as a storage for the content is intentional**.
-This is more of a demo project showcasing how we can achieve this, by being memory efficient.

 ## Getting Started